 In the urban, yes.
 In the rural areas, maybe no.

 If you find the water, for example in the streams, canals or pools and tubs are not treated well - have a smell, weird color, weird objects, it is best to avoid swimming or bathing in there.
-You may get skin irritation problem.
+You may get skin irritation problems.

 Yes and no.

 Yes, if you know that the water source to make the ice is safe enough to drink, boiled or bottled.
 If it is tap water, you should avoid using ice.
-Many stores try to save money by doing this, so read the reviews about food safety before eating at any restaurants.
+Many stores try to save money by doing this, so read the reviews about food safety before eating at any restaurant.